orrpaz/relationship/README.md

 # relationship

+## Defined

-We define a *direct relation* between two people as follows: Person A is directly related to person B if either their full name and/or address are exactly equal (case-sensitive).
+**direct relation** is between two people as follows: Person A is directly related to person B if either their full name and/or address are exactly equal (case-sensitive).

-We define an *n-level relation* between person A and person B if you can reach from person A to person B in exactly n direct relation hops.
+**n-level relation** is between person A and person B if you can reach from person A to person B in exactly n direct relation hops.
 1-level relation is a direct relation.